Single-step Diffusion for Image Compression at Ultra-Low Bitrates: Experiments

 \subsection{Ablation Study}

-To validate the effectiveness of each component in our architecture, we conduct an ablation study on the Kodak dataset, as shown in Fig.~\ref{fig:7} Specifically, we evaluate the impact of the following components: (1) VQ-Residual Training: Disabling this component significantly degrades performance, particularly at lower bitrates, where LPIPS increases sharply.
+To validate the effectiveness of each component in our architecture, we conduct an ablation study on the Kodak dataset, as shown in Fig.~\ref{fig:8}.
+Specifically, we evaluate the impact of the following components.
+(1) VQ-Residual Training: Disabling this component significantly degrades performance, particularly at lower bitrates, where LPIPS increases sharply.
 This demonstrates the importance of structurally coherent residual representation for perceptual quality.
 (2) Residual Branch: Removing the residual branch leads to consistently worse LPIPS scores across all bitrates, confirming that the residual pathway plays a crucial role in reconstructing high-level structures that are often lost during compression.
 (3) Base Branch: Excluding the base branch also results in degraded performance, especially in mid-to-high bitrate regimes.
 This shows that perceptual refinement through denoising is essential for enhancing detail and visual fidelity.
 Our proposed full model achieves the best LPIPS across all bitrates, verifying that the synergistic combination of both residual and base branches, along with VQ-Residual training, is critical for high-quality image reconstruction under extreme compression.

 As shown in Table~\ref{tab:step}, the proposed 2-step diffusion training method outperforms both the naive single-step denoising and the costly 15-step approach, achieving superior performance in terms of both perceptual quality and distortion.
 Notably, while the 2-step model provides moderate improvements in distortion (PSNR, MS-SSIM), it compromises perceptual fidelity, as reflected in increased LPIPS and DISTS.
-Our method mitigates this trade-off by unifying distortion-aware and perceptual objectives within a single inference step. \paragraph{Complexity Analysis} Table~\ref{tab:bd_time} reports the BD-Rate~\cite{bd-rate} and the encoding/decoding times of each method, measured on the CLIC2020 dataset.
-Our method achieves the lowest BD-Rate among all compared approaches, indicating better rate-distortion efficiency.
-Moreover, compared to the previous diffusion-based method DiffEIC, DiffO achieves over 50$\times$ faster decoding speed, demonstrating the effectiveness of our single-step denoising framework in practical deployment scenarios.
+Our method mitigates this trade-off by unifying distortion-aware and perceptual objectives within a single inference step.